ashleycodes920/Wild_Child_Collective/README.md

-# Wild_Child_Collective_Website not yet finsihed adding JavaScript in the future.
+# Wild_Child_Collective_Website -- not yet finished adding JavaScript in the future.